-We can help you find lost super, rollover super from your existing super fund or consolidate multiple super accounts.
+We can help you consolidate super from your existing super fund or consolidate multiple super accounts.
 Please consult your financial adviser before rolling over or consolidating your super, as fees may apply or there may be impacts on your insurance or other benefits in your other superannuation funds.